Sensio-XenoLab/Neo-Page-Builder/README.md

 You're ready to use AliceBundle, and can jump to the next section!

-Without Flex you will have to register the bundle accordingly in `config/bundles.php`:
+Without Flex, you will have to register the bundle accordingly in `config/bundles.php`:

 ```php
 <?php